igor32648/nextjs-hotel/README.md

 ## Contributing

 I welcome contributions from the community to improve and expand this project.
 If you'd like to contribute, please contact me or fell free to use it the way you want to.

-## License

-This project is licensed under the [MIT License].

----

-Feel free to customize this README to better fit the specific details and features of your project.
-Happy coding! 🚀